Home

 • Camera and binoculars

-Lake Winnipesaukee Spring and Fall Season
+Lake Winnipesaukee New Hampshire Spring and Fall Season

 • Warm jacket, light jacket, shorts, pants, good shoes for hiking or walking, umbrellas, rain boots for kids (they like the mud), outdoor toys